My Journey with the ZSA Voyager and Colemak DH

 Home Row Laziness and Optimization

-Moving from HJKL to Miryoku navigation layer took a while, I didn't realize how used I was to HJKL and often used it instead of a better VIM navigation option.
-Being forced to slow down actually gives me the room to get used to better VIM habits.
+Moving from HJKL to the Miryoku navigation layer took a while, I didn't realize how used I was to HJKL and often used it instead of a better Vim navigation option.
+Being forced to slow down actually gives me the room to get used to better Vim habits.

 Other than that as most shortcuts in Vim are semantic I didn't need to remap many keys.